keffren/aws_labs/hands_on_3/README.md

 In this lab I will create an Reminder Serverless App.

-The tutorial project is provided by *Sam Williams* from *freecodecamp*: [How to Learn Serverless AWS by Building 7 Projects](https://www.freecodecamp.org/news/learn-serverless-aws-by-building-7-projects/)
+The project idea and its highlights are provided by *Sam Williams* from *freecodecamp*: [How to Learn Serverless AWS by Building 7 Projects](https://www.freecodecamp.org/news/learn-serverless-aws-by-building-7-projects/)

 ### What I will accomplish